hirako2000/ngraph-taxonomy/README.md

 }
 ```

-This repo has ships with a script to launch a simple nodejs [http-server](https://www.npmjs.com/package/http-server).
+This repo ships with a script to launch a simple nodejs [http-server](https://www.npmjs.com/package/http-server).
 Which you can start with this command:

 ```bash